EMDR Intensives help people with trauma-related disorders get better than they expected, sooner than they dreamed.

-STOP comparing what happened to you to what other people went through.
-INSTEAD, check in with your thoughts and your behaviors.
-If they are unhealthy, obsessive, overreactive, controlling, or out of control, that’s your sign to seek help.
+So STOP COMPARING what happened to you to what other people went through.
+Instead, check in with your thoughts and your behaviors.
+If they are unhealthy, obsessive, overreactive, over-protective, controlling, or out of control, that’s your sign to seek help.

 Therapy wasn’t great for me in the past, why should I try EMDR?

-Trauma disorders can be different though.
-That’s because you have both the mind and the body holding the memory, trying to protect you with a “fight or flight” response.
+Trauma disorders need something different though.
+That’s because both your mind AND body are holding onto your memories tightly, trying to protect you with a “fight or flight” response.

 The difference you’ll feel when you work with me is that we’ll be engaging your mind AND body with specific eye movements, hand tapping, and foot tapping to help you push out the thoughts, feelings, and body sensations that you developed after that stressful interaction, event, or relationship.